KushalBhanot/Explorer/README.md

 - [] Animated Button (for better UX)
 - [] Loading Animation
 - [] Centralised event notifications according to Tech Field
+- [] Add a button in ideas section to revert to repo's issues

 ### Issues to be fixed